ruediste/lap-infra/doc/src/infrastructure.md

     cd /data/lap-infra
     git clone git://github.com/ruediste1/lap-infra.git .

-Now you can build the containers
+Now you can build and start the containers

     cd /data/lap-infra/docker
     ./build.sh

-Before starting the containers, the registry needs to be made available

-    docker pull registry
-    docker tag registry localhost:5000/registry

-Now you are ready to start your infrstructure

     ./start.sh

-This starts the complete infrastructure.
-Create the infrastructure git repositories and you are done.
+Building the containers for the first time takes some time, since a lot of downloads are beeing performed.

+## Setup Backup
+The vagrant script already created a BTRBCK application stream repository in `/data`.
+The `start.sh` script created a stream for each application.
+Now it is time to set up the backup.
+First you need to set up

 **Hint:** For debugging or development of the getting started stuff, you can seed the node with the registry container from the host.
 Run